 Now, if we were to plot the probabilities that there would be 0 heads, 1 head, 2 heads and finally 3 heads as a result.

 That would give you your binomial distribution.
-When graphed you will notice it will look like something very similar to your typical normal distribution.
+When graphed, you will notice it looks very similar to your typical normal distribution.